MaCh3 2.5.1

 2D Posteriors

-It is possible to produce 2D posteriors.
+Up to this point, we discussed marginalisation of posterior distribution into 1D.
+It is possible to produce 2D marginalised posterior distribution.
 They are very useful to identify if parameters are correlated or not.
 In this example, there are strong correlations.

 This can take some time, though.
 There are two ways: faster (using multithreading) but requiring lots of RAM, or slower but without RAM requirements.
 Once you obtain 2D posteriors, you can produce multiple additional plots.